Solving discrete constrained problems on de Rham complex: Numerical experiments

 \subsection{Example 2}

 The second example is also the mixed Maxwell equation on the domian $ \Omega_1 $ but with Neumann boundary condition:

+The sizes of the matrices in its discrete system are $ N = 104544 $ and $ M = 35937 $.
 In this example, it is still that $ \dim \mbC_0 = 0 $ and $ c = 0 $ as the first example.
 But the columns of $ \mcB $ are no longer full-rank.
 This means that its matrix system is not invertible and the direct method is invalid for the problem.
 We use the equivalent problem \eqref{equiv_H0_c0_1_g1} and \eqref{equiv_H0_c0_2_g1} to solve this problem, respectively.
 Figure \ref{example_2} shows the convergence histories of PCG method with and without ILU(0) preconditioner.